-Join our panel discussion on the role of gender in peace and conflict on 22 June 2021.
+Watch a video of our panel discussion from 22 June 2021, on the role of gender in peace and conflict.

 Wars and conflicts are highly gendered phenomena.
 Men and boys are typically perceived as perpetrators, while women and girls are portrayed as victims.
 When it comes to peace processes, female voices too often remain unheard.

 We want to explore the frequently overlooked gender dynamics of conflict transformation and invite you to join us for a discussion with leading peacebuilders, mediators, negotiators and policy makers on gender and conflict.

 This event took place on 22 June.
 You can watch a recording of the event below.